tu-darmstadt-ros-pkg/teamhector.de/index.md

 Some of the team's achievements are:

+* 2023: First place, Best in Class Autonomy and Best in Class Mobility Award of the RoboCup Rescue German Open
 * 2022: 4th place at the [AIRA Challenge](https://www.aira-challenge.com/)
 * 2022: 3rd place and Best in Class Exploration Award of the RoboCup World Championship in Bangkok
 * 2022: First place and Best in Class Autonomy Award of the RoboCup Rescue German Open